-As of December 31, 2023, unrecognized stock-based compensation expense related to OmniAb PRSUs was \$0.6 million, which is expected to be recognized over a remaining weighted-average period of approximately 1.00 year
+As of December 31, 2024, there is no unrecognized stock-based compensation expense related to OmniAb PRSUs.

 Employee Stock Purchase Plan

 Under the Company's 2022 Employee Stock Purchase Plan (the "ESPP"), eligible employees are entitled to purchase shares of common stock at a discount with accumulated payroll deductions.
 The ESPP provides for a series of overlapping 24-month offering periods comprising four six-month purchase periods.
 The initial offering period under the 2022 ESPP is longer than 24 months, commencing November 1, 2022 and ending on November 29, 2024.
 The purchase price for shares of common stock purchased under the ESPP is equal to 85% of the lesser of the fair market value of the Company's common stock on (i) the first trading day of the applicable offering period or (ii) the last trading day of each six month purchase period in the applicable offering period.